avichalp/ethernaut-ctf/README.md

 ### [Gatekeeper Two](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/gatekeeper_two.cljs)

 Like in GatekeeperOne contract, we must clear the 3 modifiers.

 ```solidity
 require(msg.sender != tx.origin)
 ```

-1. To make sure this condition is satisfied we will deploy an attacker contract as a proxy to call the `.enter` function.
+1. To make sure this condition is satisfied we will deploy an attacker [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/GatekeeperTwo.sol#L32) as a proxy to call the `.enter` function.

 ```solidity
 assembly { x := extcodesize(caller()) }
 require(x == 0);
 ```

-3. EXTCODESIZE is 0 when there is no code associated with the account.
+2. EXTCODESIZE is 0 when there is no code associated with the account.
 It is 0 for EOAs.
 We cannot use an EOA (first condition).
 To ensure that code size of our contract is 0, we will add nothing in the contract but the constructor.
-Because constructor is not the part of the 'deployed' bytecode that is put on chain.
+Because constructor is not the part of the "deployed" bytecode.

 ```solidity
 require(uint64(bytes8(keccak256(abi.encodePacked(msg.sender)))) ^ uint64(_gateKey) == uint64(0) - 1)
 ```

 3. The RHS will underflow. it will become `2^64 - 1`.
 LHS is a Bitwise XOR.
 To make XOR have a `true` or `1` output both its inputs must be either both 0 or both 1.
 We can send `_gateKey` as the negation of 8 bytes from the left of `sha3(msg.sender)` as uint64.
 The negation will ensure that all 64 bits are opposites.
 It will make all the bits of the Bitwise XOR result 1.

 ### [Naught Coin](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/naugh_coin.cljs)

-We will deploy an Attacker contract and 'Approve' it to spend the balance on our behalf.
+We will deploy an Attacker [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/NaughtCoin.sol#L40) and give it the 'Approval' to spend the balance on our behalf.

 ```solidity
 if (msg.sender == player) {
     require(now > timeLock);